and1asyraf/JobVista/README.md

 ![JobVista Logo](JobVistaLogo.png)

 JobVista is a web-based application that connects job seekers and employers.
 Job seekers can upload resumes and explore job opportunities, while employers can browse through resumes to find suitable candidates.
-Built with **NetBeans** using **Java** and **HTML/CSS**, JobVista simplifies the recruitment process.
+Built with **NetBeans** using **Java** and **JavaScript**, JobVista simplifies the recruitment process.

 ## Features
 - **Resume Upload**: Job seekers can upload their resumes for job applications.